-This Low-Carb Grilled Fusion Chicken has a great combination of interesting flavors, and this tasty chicken is also Keto, low-glycemic, gluten-free, and dairy-free.
-Use Grilling Recipes to find more recipes like this one.
+This Low-Carb Grilled Fusion Chicken has a great combination of interesting flavors, and this is easy to make.

-Back in the early days of my blog I wrote what turned out to be a mega-popular post about how to make juicy grilled chicken breasts that are perfect every time and I followed it up with some grilled chicken recipes.
-This Grilled Fusion Chicken recipe from back then is one that turned out to be a favorite, and since grilling weather is finally here I’d thought I’d remind people about this gem from back in the archives!
+Back in the early days of my blog I wrote what turned out to be a mega-popular post about how to make juicy grilled chicken breasts and I followed it up with some grilled chicken recipes.
+This Grilled Fusion Chicken from back then is one recipe that turned out to be a favorite, and since grilling weather is finally here I’d thought I’d remind people about this gem from back in the archives!

 I adapted Grilled Fusion Chicken from a recipe I found in Sunset Magazine, and really enjoyed the interesting blend of flavors.
 In these photos I’m pairing it with a simple salad we tossed together with cucumber noodles I made with my Spiralizer, kind of a variation of this salad without the shrimp!
 Doesn’t that look tasty for an easy summer dinner?

-When you’re ready to cook, spray the grill with non-stick spray or brush with oil, then preheat to medium high.
-(If you don’t have an outdoor grill, this chicken could also be cooked in a stove-top grill pan with ridges or a George Foreman Grill with good results.)
+- When you’re ready to cook, spray the grill with non-stick spray or brush with oil, then preheat to medium high.

 Make it a Meal: